-Old vintage geometric tribal runner with traditional motif.
+Old vintage geometric tribal runner with traditional medallion motif and tree-of-life design.

 These amazing runners are woven in the villages of Northwest Iran in the Meshgin Shahr region.
 Among rug collectors these are known as Meshkin carpets.

-The rug is extremely solid and can be used in a high foot traffic area.
+The rug is solid and can be used in a high foot traffic area.

-Primary field colors include crimson red, dark navy blue, camel wool tan, and brick red.
+Primary field colors include crimson red, dark navy blue, camel wool tan, and black.

 The plush sheep’s wool used in these mountain bound village rugs is locally raised and dyed, and rich in lanolin.
 (The exception is the use of un-dyed camel’s wool for certain tans and browns.
 Camels do live in Iran but in Kavir National Park, a desert region in the eastern part of the country.)